tqiaowen/CoNeGC/README.md

 ### 1. Preparation of Google Drive Account
 Please ensure sufficient storage space of more than 1 GB.
 Space requirement varies with the organism and number of experiments you wish to analyse.

-With your Google Drive account, create the a directory containing the following files:
+With your Google Drive account, create a directory containing the following files:

 | File | Remarks |
 |:--- |:--- |